w3guy/persist-admin-notices-dismissal/README.md

 **Note:** the `data-dismissible` attribute must have a unique hyphen separated text prefixed by `data-` which will serve as the key or option name used by the Options API to persist the state to the database.
 Don't understand, see the following examples.

 #### Examples
-Say you have two notices displayed when certain actions are triggered; firstly, choose a string to uniquely identify theme, e.g. `data-notice-one` and `data-notice-two`
+Say you have two notices displayed when certain actions are triggered; firstly, choose a string to uniquely identify them, e.g. `data-notice-one` and `data-notice-two`

 To make the first notice never appear forever when dismissed, its `data-dismissible` attribute will be `data-dismissible="data-notice-one-forever"` where `data-notice-one` is its unique identifier.